Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-03-08-The_Distribuational_Hypothesis.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-After reading this paper, the discributional hypothesis mean you can estimate the meaning of word from distribution of words in context.
+After reading this paper,The Distributional Hypothesis(MagnusSahlgren 2008), the discributional hypothesis mean you can estimate the meaning of word from distribution of words in context.

 In here, context could be a sentence, paragraph or document and so forth.
 So when I find the meaning of word, the distribution of words help rather than usage of words.